waterlinked/waterlinked.github.io/docs/dvl/dead-reckoning.md

 ## Starting dead reckoning

-1. Calibrate the gyrometer by pressing *More -> Calibrate gyro* in the [GUI](../gui/dashboard) whilst the DVL is stationary.
+1. Calibrate the gyroscope by pressing *More -> Calibrate gyro* in the [GUI](../gui/dashboard) whilst the DVL is stationary.
 2. Click the 'Reset' button ![](../img/dvl_gui_icon_reset.png) in the [GUI](../gui/dashboard), or send a reset command over the TCP or serial [protocol](../dvl-protocol).

 Step 1. may sometimes be omitted, depending upon [yaw drift](#yaw-drift) requirements.